kushanksriraj/kushanksriraj/README.md

 I am Kushank Sriraj.
 My area of interests are: full-stack web development and Machine Learning.
 I like to explore new stuffs and at the same time work on battle-tested technologies.

-- 🔭 I’m currently working on developing webapps and OpenCV applications
+- 🔭 I’m currently working on developing webapps
 - 🌱 I’m currently learning JavaScript, React.js and OpenCV
 - 🔨 I know HTML, JavaScript, Python and AWS Sagemaker
 - 📲 Connect with me on LinkedIn